 What does RACI stand for?

-Who is responsible for the work?
-The Responsible person or people must finish a given project, process, or element of a project.
+Responsible: Who is responsible for the work?
+They must finish a given project, process, or element of a project.

-Who is accountable for the outcome and the process?
-The Accountable person or people must be accountable for the completion of the task.
-As a recommended best practice, there should only be one Accountable person assigned to a given project.
+Accountable: Who is accountable for the outcome and the process?
+They must be accountable for the completion of the task.
+As a recommended best practice, there should only be one accountable person assigned to a given project.
 This person serves as all stakeholders’ point of contact throughout the project.

-Who should you consult if there is a problem with the project?
-The Consulted person or people must provide information to stakeholders.
+Consulted: Who should you consult if there is a problem with the project?
+They must provide information to stakeholders.
 If stakeholders have suggestions about changes that need to be made, or if they encounter issues, they report to the Consulted.

-Who should you inform if you make a change to the project?
-The Informed person or people must be kept informed of progress.
+Informed: Who should you inform if you make a change to the project?
+They must be kept informed of progress.
 Their role is not necessary to provide feedback or suggest changes.
-However, you should keep them apprised of any changes, roadblocks, problems, or milestones.
+However, it would be best if you kept them apprised of any changes, roadblocks, problems, or milestones.